This post contains affiliate links. Please see my privacy page for more information.

 These look epically delicious.
 I was just craving these yesterday and I’m 100% making this recipe!

 I love peanut butter anything and I have seen recipes for Buckeye Balls all over but I love how you’ve taken the time to explain so much about the process and best practices.
+These were so easy to make with all of your tips!
 Thank you!

 Aimee Shugarman says